How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • avoid stress;

-• independently remove films from the surface of the tonsils, which predisposes the spread of infection, the formation of an open wound;
+• independently remove films from the surface of the tonsils, which predisposes the spread of infection and the formation of an open wound;

-• use procedures involving high temperatures, such as hot compresses, showers, footbaths;
+• apply procedures associated with high temperatures, for example, hot compresses, showers, foot baths;

-• the use of antibacterial agents without prior agreement with the doctor, as well as the premature completion of antibiotic therapy.
+• the use of antibacterial agents without prior consultation with a doctor, as well as premature termination of antibiotic therapy.

-Early discontinuation of antibacterial agents leads to reactivation of pathogenic microorganisms, which is manifested by the return of clinical symptoms.
-It is worth noting that in this case it is advisable to prescribe antibacterial agents of another group, since the pathogen could already develop resistance to previous medications.
+Early cessation of taking antibacterial agents leads to reactivation of pathogenic microorganisms, which is manifested by the return of clinical symptoms.
+It is worth noting that in this case it is advisable to prescribe antibacterial agents from a different group, since the pathogen could already have developed resistance to previous medications.

-The danger of incomplete antibiotic therapy is the preservation of streptococcus in the body, the risk of developing serious complications against the background of mild symptoms.
+The danger of incomplete antibiotic therapy lies in the persistence of streptococcus in the body, the risk of developing serious complications against the background of mild symptoms.

-Treatment of angina involves the use of antibacterial drugs necessary to eliminate the infectious agent.
-In the case of catarrhal sore throat, systemic antibiotics can be dispensed with, provided early diagnosis, the beginning of an intensive therapeutic course.
+Treatment of sore throat involves the use of antibacterial drugs necessary to eliminate the infectious pathogen.
+In the case of catarrhal tonsillitis, it is possible to do without systemic antibiotics, subject to early diagnosis and initiation of an intensive therapeutic course.

-If a sore throat occurs, a pregnant woman should immediately start gargling with antiseptic solutions.
+If a pregnant woman experiences a sore throat, she should immediately begin gargling with antiseptic solutions.

-Timely initiation of therapy allows you to stop the spread of infection, reduce the inflammatory process.
-Even if it turns out that this is a common pharyngitis, rinsing will only benefit.
+Timely initiation of therapy allows you to stop the spread of infection and reduce the inflammatory process.
+Even if it turns out that this is ordinary pharyngitis, rinsing will only bring benefits.

-Purulent forms of tonsillitis require the appointment of antibiotic therapy, taking into account the sensitivity of the pathogen.
-Streptococcus is usually the cause of angina, so drugs are used that have a detrimental effect on it.
+Purulent forms of tonsillitis require antibiotic therapy, taking into account the sensitivity of the pathogen.
+Usually the cause of sore throat is streptococcus, so drugs are used that have a detrimental effect on it.

 • Penicillins, for example, Flemoxin, Augmentin, Amoxiclav.
-They are quite widely prescribed for pregnant women, as they do not have a negative effect on the fetus.
+They are quite widely prescribed to pregnant women, as they do not have a negative effect on the fetus.

-• Cephalosporins (Cefalexin, Cefepime, Ceftriaxone, Cefuroxime).
-They are prescribed in the absence of effect, intolerance to penicillins.
+• Cephalosporins (Cephalexin, Cefepime, Ceftriaxone, Cefuroxime).
+Prescribed in the absence of effect, intolerance to penicillins.
 Not toxic to the embryo.

-• Macrolides (Sumamed, Erythromycin) are used in a short course in the absence of the possibility of using the above antibiotics.
-There is a low risk of side effects, however, in agreement with the doctor, they can be prescribed.
+• Macrolides (Sumamed, Erythromycin) are used for a short course in the absence of the possibility of using the above antibiotics.
+There is a low risk of side effects, however, they can be prescribed in consultation with a doctor.

 We emphasize that not all antibacterial agents are approved for use in pregnant women in the 3rd trimester:

-1. Doxycycline, tetracycline - easily penetrate the placenta, disrupt the exchange of minerals, deposited in the tooth germs, bones, liver.
+1. Doxycycline, tetracycline - easily penetrate the placenta, disrupt the exchange of minerals, and are deposited in tooth buds, bones, and liver.

-2. Fluoroquinolones (norfloxacin, ofloxacin) after overcoming the placental barrier damage the articular structures (cartilage, ligaments, bones).
+2. Fluoroquinolones (norfloxacin, ofloxacin) after overcoming the placental barrier damage articular structures (cartilage, ligaments, bones).

-3. Macrolides (clarithromycin, roxithromycin) are toxic to the embryo.
+3. Macrolides (clarithromycin, roxithromycin) have a toxic effect on the embryo.

-4. Aminoglycosides (streptomycin, gentamicin) when penetrating the fetus affect the kidneys, hearing organs, which leads to deafness.
+4. Aminoglycosides (streptomycin, gentamicin) when penetrating the fetus affect the kidneys and hearing organs, which leads to deafness.

-5. Co-trimoxazole (biseptol), when taken in high doses, overcomes the placental barrier, leads to the formation of heart defects, mutations.
+5. Co-trimoxazole (Biseptol), when taken in high doses, overcomes the placental barrier, leading to the formation of heart defects and mutations.

-It is possible to act directly on the pathological focus using solutions for topical use.
-Thanks to regular rinsing, irrigation of the surface of the tonsils, it is possible to prevent the spread of infection and reduce inflammation.
+You can act directly on the pathological focus using solutions for topical use.
+Thanks to regular rinsing and irrigation of the surface of the tonsils, it is possible to prevent the spread of infection and reduce inflammation.

-Rinsing should be repeated every 2 hours, alternating with irrigation of the tonsils, resorption of tablet forms of drugs with antimicrobial action.
+Rinsing must be repeated every 2 hours, alternating with irrigation of the tonsils, resorption of tablet forms of drugs with antimicrobial action.
 Of the safest, widely used antiseptic solutions, we highlight the following.

-1. Furacilin is an antimicrobial drug that has a detrimental effect on streptococci, staphylococci.
-To prepare the solution, dissolve 2 tablets in a glass of hot water, cool, use to gargle.
-Also, the drug is sold in a ready-to-use form.
+1. Furacilin is an antimicrobial drug that has a detrimental effect on streptococci and staphylococci.
+To prepare the solution, dissolve 2 tablets in a glass of hot water, cool, and use for gargling.
+The medicine is also sold in a ready-to-use form.

 2. Chlorhexidine is an antiseptic that allows you to cleanse the tonsils of microbes, purulent films, and reduce inflammation.
 For rinsing, a ready-made solution of 0.05% is used.
-If another concentration is indicated, dilution with boiled water is required before use.
+If a different concentration is indicated, dilution with boiled water is required before use.

-3. Miramistin is a modern antiseptic with high efficiency.
-For the convenience of irrigation of the tonsils, the bottle is equipped with a special nozzle.
+3. Miramistin is a modern antiseptic that is highly effective.
+For the convenience of irrigating the tonsils, the bottle is equipped with a special nozzle.

-4. Ingalin is available in the form of a spray, solution, consists of an antiseptic, eucalyptus oil, mint.
-In addition to antimicrobial action, it has an anti-inflammatory, analgesic effect.
+4. Ingalin is available in the form of a spray or solution, consisting of an antiseptic, eucalyptus oil, and mint.
+In addition to the antimicrobial effect, it has an anti-inflammatory and analgesic effect.

 5. Chlorophyllipt is an extract from eucalyptus leaves.
-It has anti-inflammatory, antimicrobial action.
-Releases in the form of a solution, spray, tablets.
+Has anti-inflammatory, antimicrobial effect.
+Produced in the form of a solution, spray, tablets.

-From folk recipes, a solution of soda, salt (1 tsp each) per glass of water is used.
-In the absence of an allergic reaction to iodine-containing drugs, you can add 2 drops of iodine.
+Traditional recipes use a solution of soda and salt (1 tsp each) per glass of water.
+If there is no allergic reaction to iodine-containing drugs, you can add 2 drops of iodine.
 Rinse twice a day.

-Angina during pregnancy is often accompanied by hyperthermia.
-If the temperature reaches 37.5 degrees, a woman is recommended to drink plenty of water, warm showers, wiping the body with a dilute solution of vinegar.
+Sore throat during pregnancy is often accompanied by hyperthermia.
+If the temperature reaches 37.5 degrees, the woman is recommended to drink plenty of fluids, take a warm shower, and wipe the body with a diluted vinegar solution.

-When the temperature exceeds 38 degrees, in addition to the above measures, it is necessary to take antipyretic drugs.
+When the temperature exceeds 38 degrees, in addition to the listed measures, it is necessary to take antipyretic drugs.
 Antipyretics should not contain aspirin.

-Prevention of tonsillitis involves strengthening the immune system, preventing a decrease in immune protection even at the stage of pregnancy planning.
-Angina during pregnancy is quite common, but women should try to avoid it.
+Prevention of tonsillitis involves strengthening the immune system, preventing a decrease in immune defense even at the stage of pregnancy planning.
+Sore throat during pregnancy is quite common, but women should try to avoid it.
 What is needed for this?

-• A preventive course of therapy for chronic diseases before pregnancy, which will reduce the risk of exacerbation of the pathology, which reduces immune protection.
+• A preventive course of treatment for chronic diseases before pregnancy, which will reduce the risk of exacerbation of the pathology, which reduces immune defense.

 • Treatment of infectious diseases at the stage of pregnancy planning.

-• Healthy nutrition provides sufficient intake of vitamins, proteins, fats, carbohydrates into the body of the future mother, fetus.
-Due to this, the development of the embryo takes place according to the gestational age.
+• A healthy diet ensures sufficient intake of vitamins, proteins, fats, and carbohydrates into the body of the expectant mother and fetus.
+Thanks to this, the embryo develops according to the gestational age.

-• Reducing the influence of stress to prevent hormonal fluctuations.
+• Reducing the impact of stress to prevent hormonal fluctuations.

-• Regular airing of the room, wet cleaning, use of a humidifier.
+• Regular ventilation of the room, wet cleaning, use of a humidifier.

-• Walks in the park area, trips to the forest, to the sea to change the climate, strengthen immunity.
+• Walks in the park area, trips to the forest, to the sea to change the climate and strengthen the immune system.

 • Dosed physical activity, for example, water aerobics.

-• Clothing should be appropriate for the weather, which will avoid hypothermia, the negative effects of drafts, and getting wet in the rain.
+• Clothing must be appropriate for the weather, which will avoid hypothermia, the negative effects of drafts, and getting wet in the rain.

-• Compliance with culinary technologies, which prevents the development of toxic infection, dysentery, salmonellosis.
-It is also recommended not to visit unverified catering places.
+• Compliance with culinary technologies, which prevents the development of toxic infections, dysentery, and salmonellosis.
+It is also recommended not to visit unverified eating places.

 • Using a medical mask when talking to a sick person.

-• It is necessary to avoid mass gatherings of people, especially during periods of an epidemic.
+• It is necessary to avoid large gatherings of people, especially during periods of epidemic.

-Finally, I would like to note that a regular preventive examination by an obstetrician-gynecologist makes it possible to diagnose pathology in a timely manner.
-Timely treatment is the key to a mild course of the disease, preventing the development of severe complications.
+Finally, I would like to note that regular preventive examination by an obstetrician-gynecologist allows for timely diagnosis of pathology.
+Timely treatment is the key to a mild course of the disease and prevention of the development of severe complications.

 What else to read